Journaling Tips: The Complete Guide For Beginners.

 This is where these journaling tips on how to begin journaling come into place.

 Benefits of Journaling For Stress

 Stress is a silent killer.
-Stress increases the cortisol levels in your body and leads to a number of ill health related issues like obesity and hypertension.
+Stress increases the cortisol levels in your body and leads to a number of ill health-related issues like obesity and hypertension.
 Journaling gives you the space you need to relax and release “tension” as you write and these journaling tips will help you manage your stress as you begin your journaling journey.

-One effective way of thus dealing and managing stress is to journal your thoughts about things that cause stress in your life so you could easily identify the stress triggers.
+One effective way of thus dealing with and managing stress is to journal your thoughts about things that cause stress in your life so you could easily identify the stress triggers.
 When this happens, managing stress becomes easy.